probrobo26/probo_playground/README.md

 - `week1`: skeleton code for you to use as a starting point for building your own simulator.

 ## Running a Minimal Example
 A minimal example of a 2D mobile robot moving in an obstacle-laden environment is implemented in this repository for your reference.
-To run this example, in your terminal type:
+To run this example, first clone this repository:

+`git@github.com:probrobo26/probo_playground.git`
+`cd probo_playground`

+Then type in your terminal:

 `python3 src/simulator.py`